 By 2005, I had spent many years helping adoptive parents tell their children how their families were formed and I was invited to participate in a conference in India on how to share information with donor-conceived children.
 There wasn’t that much information at that time, so I began doing research and based on the information of Susan Golombov I wrote my first children’s story on sharing egg donation, A Tiny Itsy Bitsy Gift of Life, an egg donor story.

 I believe that the best time to start sharing is when they are babies.
 First, you must work on yourself to start feeling comfortable with the idea of sharing the facts.
 Babies absorb everything, they start their programing at a subconscious level.
 Even as far back as the womb.
 Their brain levels are in Gamma and Theta and are open to all our beliefs.
 You might think they don’t understand, but they do.
 They grow up with the notion and then it’s as though they always knew, and sharing the information little by little as they grow becomes easier.
-Speak openly of the subject at home.
+Speak openly about the subject at home.

 Fertility Road: How should parents go about telling their child that they were conceived with the help of a donor?